jeffy-g/rm-cstyle-cmts/README.md

 ## rm-cstyle-cmts web version is available. (v2.2.x)

  + You can use web version from cdn such as `jsdelivr`.
+   + can use the API through the `Rmc` global variable.

 ```html
 <!-- or https://cdn.jsdelivr.net/npm/rm-cstyle-cmts@latest/bin/web/index.min.js -->